What does the Policy Say?

 - Even the Strength of the Wifi Signal

 - Also, whoever is connected to that particular wifi signal.

 These details are a significant infringement on anybody’s privacy from WhatsApp.
 Because of these infringements, the public is outraged and why you should look into some good alternatives to WhatsApp.
 These details imply that these companies are doing 24-hour surveillance on you.
 Even if you are not a WhatsApp user, your privacy is breached as Facebook now knows through WhatsApp which wifi connection you are connected to and the IP address of that connection.
-It is not confirmed yet but speculations are that Facebook can also record WhatsApp video calls, WhatsApp voice messages, and other WhatsApp Features
+It is not confirmed yet, but speculations are, WhatsApp can also record video calls, voice messages, and other Features.

 When Did This All Start?